Skip to content

 4.3.3 Flexible working arrangements

 The University is committed to providing a range of flexible work arrangements to support Employees in balancing their personal and professional interests.
-Flexible work arrangements are outlined in the Enterprise Agreement and Flexible Working Arrangements Procedure.
+Flexible work arrangements are outlined in the Enterprise Agreement, Flexible Work and Working Arrangements Policy, and Flexible Work and Working Arrangements Procedure.

 4.3.4 Workplace rehabilitation and return to work for work and non-work related injuries